groubis/campaigner/README.md

 A simple tool for running your email campaigns

 ## How it works
-You will need two things to run your campaign:
+You will need two files to run your campaign:
+* An html template
+* A csv file